Coastal Decorating Ideas for Your Beach Home

 Image courtesy of Pure Salt Interiors

-A gray sofa and two accent chairs are styled with modern coastal pillows in blue and white hues, reinforcing the color story.
-Dark wood flooring adds depth and contrast, while a white concrete fireplace introduces a clean, contemporary element.
-Sheer linen blue curtains soften the natural light, and modern blue vases filled with branches subtly echo the forested waterfront view.
-Wood ceiling beams and contemporary lighting complete the balanced mix of organic and modern design elements.
+This contemporary coastal living room demonstrates the principle confidently.
+A textured wallpaper feature wall in ocean blue sets the foundation, while colorful diamond-print artwork creates the room’s strongest visual statement.
+The patterns feel intentional rather than competing because the palette — blues, grays, and soft neutrals — stays consistent throughout.
+A gray sofa and two accent chairs styled with blue-and-white coastal pillows reinforce the color story, while dark wood flooring adds depth and contrast against the lighter palette above.
+A white concrete fireplace introduces a clean contemporary element, sheer linen blue curtains soften the natural light, and modern blue vases filled with branches echo the forested waterfront view beyond the windows.
+Wood ceiling beams and contemporary lighting complete the mix of organic and modern elements.

 Contemporary Coastal Living Room